ubuti/Mr.9xKlug/README.md

 ### How to Use

-1. Click on the "Live Demo" link above.
+1. Click on the *Live Demo* above.
 2. Upload an MRI image or use one of the provided examples.
 3. The model will classify the image and provide probabilities for each tumor type.